StreamBit/FOSS-Astro-Heater/README.md

 ## Troubleshooting
-Troubleshooting steps to be added as discovered
+*Troubleshooting steps will be added as issues are identified.*